Pictured above: Marc Zegans’ client, Maggie Mailer.

 Having made this choice, you now face practical challenges that you will have to surmount—fewer resources provided by industry, shifting venues, choices about whether to display jpegs of images made on film—and new opportunities for attaching value to tangible work, made by hand and in limited supply.
 If you develop effective means of adapting to these new conditions while hewing to your methods, you can thrive artistically without abandoning ship.

-LAS: You’ve been asked to address a group of MFA candidates in the visual arts on graduation day.
-What would be the most important piece of advice for them as they embark upon their art careers?
+LAS: You’ve been asked to address a group of MFA candidates on graduation day.
+What would be the most important piece of advice for them as they embark upon their art careers and become working artists?